minitauros/go-concurrency-training/course/4_rate_limiter/README.md

 ## Task

-Write the function implementation so that `callback` is called not more than once per `rate` (e.g. not more than once per millisecond), until `callback` returns `false`, after which the function completely stops.
+Write the implementation of `limit()` in limit.go in such a way that `callback` is called not more than once per `rate` (e.g. not more than once per millisecond).
+As soon as the call to `callback` returns `false`, the function must return/stop.

 Validate that you have implemented the solution correctly by running the test: